 Peruvian Chicken

 While you may be able to find it at the store, this is an item I order on Amazon (affiliate).

-I know it’s a little annoying to get unusual ingredients, but it’s essential here, and the opened jar keeps well in the fridge for repeat batches of chicken.
+I know it’s a little annoying to get unusual ingredients, but it’s essential here, and the opened jar keeps well in the fridge for repeat batches of this recipe.

 Make the Marinade

-Combine avocado oil (or olive oil), the aji amarillo paste, fresh lime juice, garlic, salt, cumin, dried oregano, and black pepper in a bowl:
+For the marinade ingredients, combine avocado oil (or olive oil), the aji amarillo paste, fresh lime juice, garlic, salt, ground cumin, dried oregano, and black pepper in a bowl:

 Add the Marinade

-Once the chicken is patted dry, pour the marinade on top:
+Once the exterior skin is patted dry and ready to cook on the roasting pan, pour the marinade on top:

-Rub it all over, and know that the marinade will pool around the chicken a little bit.
+Rub it all over, and know that the marinade will pool around the bird a little bit.
 This is fine.

 Marinade for 1 Hour at Room Temperature

-1 hour is plenty of time for the chicken to absorb the flavors of the marinade.
-I let the chicken sit at room temperature for an hour, which takes the chill off the chicken and helps it cook more evenly as well.
+1 hour is plenty of time for the meat to absorb the flavors of the marinade.
+I let the bird sit at room temperature for an hour, which takes the chill off and helps it cook more evenly.
+This is the key to extra juicy meat.

 If you want to marinade longer, you can do this up to 1 day in advance.
 Just make sure you marinate it in the fridge.
 Meat should never be left at room temperature for more than 2 hours.

-When the chicken has cooked through, let it sit for a few minutes, then you can carve it up.
-We enjoy it with a side of Cilantro Jalapeño Sauce.
+Once completely cooked through, let your Peruvian-style roast chicken rest for a few minutes, then you can carve it up.
+We enjoy it with a side of Cilantro Jalapeño Sauce, served in a small bowl right on the platter of cut chicken pieces.

 Cilantro Lime Rice is a compatible side dish for this recipe, and you can make it lower carb with Cilantro Lime Cauliflower Rice.
-Enjoy!
+A green salad is also nice.
+I recommend this Steak Salad but without the steak.

-Other Cuts of Chicken: You don’t have to do a whole chicken here.
-You can get your favorite cut, like a pack of drumsticks or chicken thighs, and make this recipe with specifically that cut.
+You don’t have to do a whole bird here.
+You can get your favorite cut, like a pack of drumsticks, breasts, or thighs, and make this recipe with specifically that cut.

-How to Store Leftovers: Keep the chicken in the fridge for up to 5 days.
+Keep in the fridge in an airtight container for up to 5 days.

-Freezing: You can freeze chicken leftovers for up to 2 months.
+You can freeze leftovers for up to 2 months.
 Do not freeze the green sauce.

+Peruvian Chicken